Skip to Main Content

 Text:

-DNCE 352: Dance History: Home
+DNCE 352: Dance History

-Writing in Dance
+Writing about Dance

 Writing in dance seeks to examine and construct meaning by finding potential answers to questions.
 It is incredibly varied.
 It requires an attention to detail, a critical eye, and most important the ability to analyze and explain the “why” and how it may intersect with other disciplines, such as psychology.

-Research TIPS!
+RESEARCH TIPS!

 HIGHLIGHTED BOOKS